eduardoalthaus/vanitygen-plus/README.md

 A list of all the supported crypto coins will be output.

 Choose your coin from the list noting the ARGUMENT needed for the coin located in the left hand column.
-For LBRY it is simply LBRY.
+For MXT it is simply MXT.
 For Bitcoin it is BTC.
 Etc...

 **Now lets generate a MXT address with the prefix "bTEST":**
 Linux CPU: `./vanitygen -C MXT -o results.txt -i -k MTEST`